jeevan1985/hyundai_doc_auth_final/GUIDES/MASTER_GUIDE.md

   - The `appdata` and `applog` directories should be owned by the user running the Docker daemon.
   - On SELinux-enforced systems (like RHEL), the `:z` flag is appended to volume mounts (e.g., `./appdata:/data:z`) to allow the container to write to the host path.
 This is handled in `docker-compose.conda.dev.yaml` and should be added to production files if needed.

-### Development database exposure (dev-only)
-- The development override file maps PostgreSQL to the host at 5433:5432 for convenience.
-Exposing DB ports on the host increases attack surface.
-Prefer:
-  - `docker exec -it postgres_db_dev_service psql -U $POSTGRES_USER -d $POSTGRES_DB`
-  - Or connect your tooling to the internal Docker network without host port mapping.
-- Keep strong credentials in `.env` even in development environments.
-Consider disabling host port mapping on shared machines.

 ---

 <a id="toc-performance"></a>